Living in Venezuela

 When we asked people what advice they would give someone preparing to move to Venezuela, they said:

 "Im English and have lived in Isla Margarita Venezuela for 15 years.
 Very happy here.
 My doctor recommended the island as having one of the best year round climates in the world.
 I'm 78 now, and fitter, swim in the sea every morning before breakfast.
 In Porlamar, the mayor has cut down crime and is relatively safe compared to English cities.
 Plenty in the supermarkets.
 Prices of imported goods tend to be higher but that's your choice.
 It's well worth coming to rent an apartment for a month or two and see how you feel ..
 I teach English here and online..
 I miss the cultural side, but my health and well being is more important..
-July elections coming up...... see what happens there," said one expat in Venezuela.
+July elections coming up...... see what happens there," remarked one expat living in Venezuela.

 SJB-Global is a top-rated financial advisory firm specializing in expat financial advice worldwide, offering retirement planning & tax-efficient solutions with a regressive fee model.
 Our clients benefit from their country’s most favorable tax environment by utilizing the efficient investment vehicles we offer.
 Our commitment to quality service is reflected in our stellar reviews, with over 300 testimonials boasting 95% five-star ratings.